musdotdigital/ml-executor/report.md

    - `cap_drop=["ALL"]`: This drops all Linux capabilities from the Docker container.
 Linux capabilities determine what privileges a process has, such as being able to bind to well-known ports, alter the system clock, and so on.
 By dropping all capabilities, we limit what a process can do, reducing the risk if the process or container is compromised.

-   - `volumes={f'{dockerfile_dir}/data': {'bind': '/data', 'mode': 'rw'}}`: The mode 'rw' means the mount is read-write, so the container can read from and write to the directory.
+   - `volumes={volume_mount: {'bind': '/data', 'mode': 'rw'}}`: The mode 'rw' means the mount is read-write, so the container can read from and write to the directory.
 This allows us to control the access the container has to the host's filesystem.
-In this case, the container can only read and write to the {dockerfile_dir}/data directory.
+In this case, the container can only read and write to the defined volume_mount directory.
 Ideally we would mount a volume with the read-only mode, but the container needs to write to the /data directory, so we need to mount it with the read-write mode.

 8. **Redis Implementation**